 The cover for unproven treatment is more restrictive than for conventional treatments.
-We will only pay for treatment that we agree is a suitable equivalent to conventional treatment.
-To understand what the equivalent conventional treatment is we will look at the treatment of other patients with the same medical condition and prognosis.
-Unproven treatment must have high quality evidence of its safety and take place in the UK.
+We will only pay for treatment that we agree is a suitable equivalent to conventional treatment for your medical condition.
+This means that we will never pay for an unproven treatment if there is no established conventional treatment available for your medical condition.
+To understand what the equivalent conventional treatment is we will look at the treatment of other patients with the same medical condition, features and prognosis.
+Unproven treatment must have high quality evidence of its safety and take place in the LIK